 Step 1 – Dribble the ball towards your opponent.
 This skill often requires the player to be running with the ball towards a player in front of them.
 It works best when done at speed.
 It can be effective when done in a stationary position but in this scenario, the next steps have to be done very quickly to work well and send the defender the wrong way.

 Step 2 – When you are directly in front of the defender move one foot around the ball.
 As you step over the ball you need to give a big movement in the direction you’re moving, shifting your whole body weight in this direction.
 This will really help to sell your fake move to the defender.

 Step 3 – Once you land on your foot after the step over immediately push back in the opposite direction.
 After convincing the defender you’re going one way it’s time to move quickly in the opposite direction to get away into space.

 Step 4 – Kick the ball into the space the defender has left behind.
-As you move back in the other direction kick the ball ahead of you to take the ball away from the defender and into the space your skill has created.
+As you move back in the other direction, kick the ball ahead of you to take the ball away from the defender and into the space you’ve created.

 4. Cruyff Turn